 The UPS is powered by its own energy source (batteries).
-The output terminals may be energized even when the UPS is disconnected from an AC source.
-To reduce the risk of fire or electric shock, install this UPS in a temperature and humidity controlled, indoor environment that is free of conductive contaminants.
+The output terminals could be energized even when the UPS is disconnected from an AC source.
+To reduce the risk of fire or electric shock, install the UPS in a temperature and humidity controlled, indoor environment that is free of conductive contaminants.
+See temperature and humidity limits in Chapter 9.